Although March quarter results show continued signs of

 oil or coal, but is at the same time cost effective.

-For the rest of 2012, the outlook for the global chemical industry
+For 2012, the outlook for the global chemical industry is balanced,

-is balanced, as the U.S. and European Union continue to contend
+as the U.S. and European Union continue to contend with soft local

-with soft local economies while the emerging markets are expected
+economies and debt constraints, while the emerging markets are

-a stronger recovery in 2013.
-National chemical output is expected
+stronger recovery in 2013.
+National chemical output is expected to

-in 2013.
-A rebound across most of the key end-use markets is
+2013.
+A rebound across most of the key end-use markets is helping

-helping to maintain the industry's contribution to the nation's
+to maintain the industry's contribution to the nation's economic

 The chemicals outlook indicates moderate growth over the next few